-In just about 5 minutes, when the green beans looked blistered to my liking, I piled them on a platter and poured the spicy, garlicky oil overtop.
+In just about 5 minutes, when the green beans looked blistered to my liking, I piled them onto a platter and poured the spicy, garlicky oil overtop.
 No joke: I ate the entire pound of green beans standing at the counter hovered over the platter.

-That’s it!
 I hope you give it a go.
 The method has me wondering if it might work with broiled asparagus? broccoli? cauliflower? peppers?
 I can’t imagine a charred vegetable that wouldn’t welcome a sizzle of salty, fragrant, fiery oil.